Self-hosted

 1. Add the RapidLoop YUM repo:

-sudo yum install pgdash-server
+sudo dnf install -y pgdash-server

 Using the .rpm installer